Skip to content

 At a glance

-An Electronic Lab Notebook (ELN) to record your daily notes (digitally timestamped to guarantee intellectual property),
+An Electronic Lab Notebook (ELN) to record your daily notes (digitally timestamped to guarantee intellectual property)

-A Lab Inventory Module to manage and share lab collections (plasmids, chemicals, etc.), instruments (microscopes, freezers, etc.) or animal collections (fly lines, mouse strains, etc.),
+A Lab Inventory Module to manage and share lab collections (plasmids, chemicals, etc.), instruments (microscopes, freezers, etc.) or animal collections (fly lines, mouse strains, etc.)

-A Protocol Module to version and share protocols,
+A Protocol Module to version and share protocols

-A Sample Module to samples, their lineage (parent-child relationships), and their connections to your experiments (lab notes) and assays
+A Sample Module to track samples, their lineage (parent-child relationships), and their connections to your experiments (lab notes) and assays

 A Controlled Vocabulary Module to ensure the consistent use of appropriate semantics, important when e.g. submitting data to public repositories (like ENA)